NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M03-Gettingstarted.md

 In this lab, the architecture flow involves the following components:

-1. **Azure AI Foundry Portal**: A centralized platform for creating and managing AI projects.
+1. **Microsoft Foundry Portal**: A centralized platform for creating and managing AI projects.

 2. **Azure AI Vision**: A service used to analyze images, generate captions, detect objects, and tag them with relevant labels.